Rorywork/pokemon-master/README.md

 Finally the gameboy features a curved bottom right edge which reflects the design of the original gameboy.
 This is done using border-radius.

+#### Features Left To Implement

+* Future versions of the game will feature the ability to log your highest scores on a leaderboard to the right of the gameboy.
+* Future versions of the game will create a use for the start and select buttons as currently these are just aesthetic features.